Georgios Tsalmpouris: Professional career

 In August 2015, Tsalmpouris signed a five-year contract with the Greek Basket League club AEK Athens.
-Tsalmpouris then became automatically draft eligible 2 years early, due to having played a year of professional basketball, right after a year of NCAA Division I college basketball, as well as previously playing under a start-up national basketball league, before participating in college basketball.
-So he was thus automatically entered into the 2016 NBA Draft, but was not drafted after two rounds.
+Tsalmpouris then became automatically draft eligible 2 years early, due to having played a year of professional basketball, right after a year of college basketball in the NCAA Division I, as well as previously playing under a start-up national basketball league, before participating in college basketball.
+So he was thus automatically entered into the 2016 NBA draft, but was not drafted after two rounds.

-In 2017, he was loaned by AEK to Kolossos Rodou.
-He returned to AEK for the 2018-2019 season, winning the 2019 FIBA Intercontinental Cup in the process, before going back to Kolossos on a free transfer in the summer of 2019.
-On September 12, 2020, Tsalmpouris signed with PAOK of the Greek Basket League.
-On December 3, 2020, he recorded a career high 22 points against Aris Thessaloniki.
+In 2017, he was loaned by AEK to the Greek club Kolossos Rodou.
+He returned to AEK for the 2018–19 season, and with them he won the 2019 FIBA Intercontinental Cup, before going back to Kolossos, on a free transfer in the summer of 2019.
+On September 12, 2020, Tsalmpouris signed with the Greek club PAOK Thessaloniki.
+On December 3, 2020, he recorded a then career high of 22 points against Aris Thessaloniki.

-On August 22, 2021, Tsalmpouris moved to Apollon Patras, where he enjoyed a very successful 2021-2022 campaign.
-In a total of 24 league games, he averaged 14.9 points (2nd overall scorer in the Greek Basket League) and 5.6 rebounds, playing around 32 minutes per contest.
+On August 22, 2021, Tsalmpouris moved to the Greek club Apollon Patras, where he enjoyed a very successful 2021–22 season campaign.
+In a total of 24 Greek Basaket League games played, he averaged 14.9 points, and 5.6 rebounds per game, while playing an average of around 32 minutes per contest.

 On September 23, 2022, he signed with Real Betis of the Spanish Liga ACB.
 On February 17, 2023, he parted ways with the club.
-In 16 games, he averaged 8.8 points and 2.9 rebounds per contest.
+In 16 games played with Real Betis, he averaged 8.8 points and 2.9 rebounds per contest.

 On February 26, 2023, he signed with Bilbao of the Spanish Liga ACB.

+On July 25, 2024, Tsalmpouris returned to Greece for Panionios.
+He renewed his contract for one more year on June 14, 2025.